weida0216/Pizza-Sales-Analysis/README.md

 <img width="100" alt="Result for revenue per month" src="https://user-images.githubusercontent.com/79434994/208374309-77221641-721a-482a-b381-faf98084b201.png">

-Next, I used Tableau to plot the below visualisations using the results above.
+Next, I used Tableau to plot the visualisations below.

 <img width="500" alt="Screenshot 2022-12-19 at 4 03 34 PM" src="https://user-images.githubusercontent.com/79434994/208376606-dd594ea1-9caa-4e0d-8676-378d80c4b24d.png">

 <img width="500" alt="Screenshot 2022-12-19 at 4 06 04 PM" src="https://user-images.githubusercontent.com/79434994/208376995-00e508c1-0f0b-4182-9b9f-52233e701f61.png">

-As seen from the above visualisations, the month of July generated both the highest amount of orders as well as the highest revenue in the year, and the month October generated the lowest for both.
-However, despite the disparity in sales throughout the year, the difference between the month with the highest amount of order/revenue and the month with the lowest is only less than 2% of the total order/revenue.
+As seen from above, the month of July generated both the highest amount of orders as well as the highest revenue in the year, and the month October generated the lowest for both.
+However, despite the disparity in sales throughout the year, the difference between the 2 months was only less than 2% of the total order/revenue.
 Therefore, I can draw the conclusion that there is insignificant/weak seasonality throughout the year.

 ### Weekly trend
 To investigate which particular day of the week generated the highest sales, the below query was used: